- How are Ewing tumors treated?

 Some drugs used to treat Ewing tumors, such as etoposide, can increase the risk of later developing a cancer of white blood cells known as acute myeloid leukemia.
 Fortunately, this doesn’t happen often.

-Tests to check for side effects of chemotherapy: Before each chemotherapy treatment, your (child’s) doctor will check lab test results to be sure the liver, kidney, and bone marrow are functioning well.
-If not, chemotherapy may need to be delayed or the doses reduced.
+Tests to check for chemo side effects: Before each treatment, your (child’s) doctor will check lab test results to be sure the liver, kidney, and bone marrow are working well.
+If not, chemo may need to be delayed or the doses reduced.

 The complete blood count (CBC) includes counts of white blood cells, red blood cells, and blood platelets.
-Chemotherapy can lower the numbers of these blood cells, so blood counts will be watched closely during and after chemotherapy.
-The cells usually reach their lowest point about 2 weeks after chemo is given, though this can occur earlier with high-dose regimens.
+Chemo can lower the numbers of these blood cells, so blood counts will be watched closely during and after chemo.
+The white blood cells and platelets usually reach their lowest point about 2 weeks after chemo is given, though this can occur earlier with high-dose regimens.

 Blood chemistry tests measure certain chemicals in the blood that tell doctors how well the liver and the kidneys are working.
 Some chemo drugs can damage the kidneys and liver.